The Third Alarm (1922 film): Critical response

 In the February 1, 1923 issue of the San Antonio Evening News, Mary Carter observesThe Third Alarm is the most thrilling motion picture the writer ever saw.
-It glorifies and immortalizes the American firemen's noble instincts, shows the American fire department's fine traditions, the dangers of a fireman's life, and bestows in everlasting benediction upon the wives and the daughters of firefighters.
+It glorifies and immortalizes the American firemen's noble instincts, shows the American fire department's fine traditions and the dangers of a fireman's life, and bestows everlasting benediction upon the wives and the daughters of firefighters.
 The faithful fire horses are not forgotten in this amazing and gripping photoplay.

 Audience response

 FBO focused on producing and distributing films for small-town venues.
 They served this market melodramas, non-Western action pictures, and comedic shorts.
-These moviehouse reviews were critical for a distributor like FBO.
-Unlike many of the major Hollywood studios, FBO did not own its own set of theaters.
-Like most independents, FBO was dependent on the moviehouse owners to rent their films for the company to show a profit.
+Unlike major Hollywood studios, FBO owned no movie theaters and depended on movie house proprietors renting their films.
+Like most independents, FBO depended on the movie house owners to renting their films to show a profit.

-These are brief published observations from moviehouse owners.
-Theater owners would subscribe to the various movie magazines, read the movie critic's reviews, then read the theater owner's reports.
-These reviews would assist them in deciding if the film was a potential moneymaker in their venue.
+Before leasing a film, picture house owners were concerned that the film is a potential moneymaker in their locale.
+Proprietors would subscribe to trade journals to assist them in making these financial judgments.
+Movie magazines would show the film's branding, critical reviews and publish other managers' viewpoints, including attendance numbers and revenue.

+These are brief published observations from movie house owners.